vdelariva/WiredScrape/README.md

 On the Saved Articles page:
 * The user can view the notes associated with the selected article by clicking on the note icon.
 Any notes associated with the article will be displayed in a modal.
 The user may delete a note or add a new note.
 * The user can delete an article by clicking on the trash icon.
-Deleting an articles will delete all associated article notes.
+Deleting an article will delete all associated article notes.
 * If the article already exists in the database, the app will not store another entry into the database and display an alert that the article already exists in the database.

-When adding/deleting an article or note the app will display an alert.
+When adding/deleting an article or note, the app will display an alert.
 The alert will display for 2 seconds or can be manually dismissed by the user.

 Link to app deployed on Heroku: [boiling-fortress-69679](https://boiling-fortress-69679.herokuapp.com/)